 Colon, which is also referred to as our large intestine in simple words is one of the most important part of our body.
 A colon cancer occurs when abnormal cells form tumours in the normal tissues of the intestines and digestive system.
 Diagnosing cancer is very important as most of the times the patient is unaware he suffers from this disease until it is in the advanced stages.
 In short, most cancers do not show any symptoms in the initial stages.

 “For colon cancer also initially patients may not present with any symptoms.
-Hence screening is very important when you show any abnormal signs of defecation.
+Hence screening is very important in Colon Cancer Treatment. when you show any abnormal signs of defecation.
 I advise all my patients who are 50 and above to screen routinely for colon cancer who have either had a family history or have suffered themselves from any rectal ailments.”, mentions Dr Parameshwara, Colorectal Surgeon and Founder of Smiles International Institute of ColoProctology, Bengaluru.
 He has treated more than 3 lac patients medically for anorectal issues.

 Colon cancer can present with the following symptoms: